Climbing with the Mazamas

 This is entirely up to you!
 You can view the calendar by location, by grade, by leader, and more.
 So you need to decide which climbs you are most interested in and what climbs you are qualified for!
 If you are new to climbing or to the Mazamas, check our our beginner climbs page.
 If you are interested in climbing Mt.
 Hood, check out our Mt.
 Hood FAQ page.

 We DO NOT recommend applying for more climbs than you can physically attend in order to up your chances of getting on to a climb, and if you do so you do so at your own risk.
 If you are accepted onto multiple climbs on the same date, you will need to cancel from one of the climbs.
-You will not be refunded for a climb when you choose to cancel.
+If the climb is Mt.
+Hood, you will not be refunded for a climb when you choose to cancel.

 Here are some helpful videos to walk you through the climb application process in video format, including how to filter the Mazama calendar, how to create a climb "resume," and more.